HCL-TECH-SOFTWARE/become-an-rtist/MQTT.md

 **MQTT**  to true and to **MQTT_URL** MQTT broker connection URL.

 ## Import Node-Red flows
-1. Create a new Node-RED server in **Servers** view of RTist or use an existing one.
+1. Create a new Node-RED server in **Servers** view of Model RealTime or use an existing one.
 2. Start the Node-RED server.
 3. If not done previously, install [node-red-dashboard](https://flows.nodered.org/node/node-red-dashboard) by selecting **Manage palette** from the top menu.
 In **Install** tab find and install node-red-dashboard.
 4. From the top menu pick **Import->Clipboard** and select [flows.json](node-red\flows.json) file to import.